m7xbb/tailscale-tunnel/README.md

 ***Configure Tailscale services:***

 1. Go to [Tailscale Admin Console → Services](https://login.tailscale.com/admin/services)
-2. Create a service for each set of nodes you want to expose in tunnel mode with a tag of `tag:pihole`
+2. Create a service for each set of nodes you want to expose in tunnel mode with a tag of `tag:pihole` - eg pihole the service name will then be svc:pihole
 3. Configure ACL auto-approvers (see [Auto approve ACL Configuration](#acl-configuration))
 4. Configure Ports and Protocols (see [Ports ACL Configuration](#ports-acl-configuration))
 4. tag each Tailscale node with `tag:pihole-server`